-1. The NF Service Consumer shall send an HTTP POST request to the resource URI associated with the serving LMF.
+1. The NF Service Consumer shall send an HTTP POST request to the resource URI of "cancel-location" custom operation on the serving LMF.
 The request body shall include a notification correlation ID (LDR reference) and an H-GMLC callback URI.